-Despite the emphasis on short term performance and resilience described above, not all investment positions are entered into with the expectation of them being unwound within twelve months.
+Despite the emphasis on short-term performance and resilience described above, not all investment positions are entered into with the expectation of them being unwound within twelve months.
 Moreover, the "repeatability" of the investment process is of fundamental importance.
 The Investment Manager has developed proprietary analytical tools and processes that it seeks to apply on a consistent basis over time when making investment decisions.
 In this way it seeks to generate positive risk adjusted returns using proprietary strategies that are sustainable for the medium to long term, such that performance is not predicated on the retention of "key persons".
 Such algorithms and tools are necessarily a function of market behaviour and asset pricing correlations, and hence subject to change over time.

-Whilst the turnover of positions within the Master Fund is thus relatively short term in duration, the timeframe over which it is necessary to identify and respond to "paradigm shifts" in economic markets is longer term in nature.
+Whilst the turnover of positions within the Master Fund is thus relatively short term in duration, the time frame over which it is necessary to identify and respond to "paradigm shifts" in economic markets is longer term in nature.
 Factors such as government or central bank policies (e.g. quantitative easing) or external events (including wars and regional instability) can cause significant changes in investor sentiment, which can in turn alter market assessments of intrinsic value and correlations between different asset types.
-For these reasons, the Board considers a three-year time horizon to 30 April 2025 as being the appropriate period over which to assess future prospects and viability.
+For these reasons, the Board considers a three-year time horizon to 30 April 2026 as being the appropriate period over which to assess future prospects and viability.

-The Board has made a commitment that, if the Company's shares trade at an average discount in excess of 15 per cent over the financial year to 31 December 2022, the Board will propose a continuation vote (the "continuation vote") in 2023.
-The Board will invite the Concert Party to consider whether it will commit to abstain from voting on the continuation Vote and, if applicable, on any subsequent vote to liquidate the Company.
+As set out in the Continuation Vote section above, the Board will be proposing a Continuation Vote to Shareholders at the Company's forthcoming AGM.
+The Board will invite the Concert Party to consider whether it will commit to abstain from voting on the Continuation Vote and, if applicable, on any subsequent vote to liquidate the Company.
 Previously the Concert Party has declined to make any voting commitment in advance.
-Without their support, the Company will not have the shareholder support necessary to pass a special resolution to liquidate the Company.
+Without their support, the Company will not have the shareholder support necessary to pass a special resolution on the Continuation Vote.

-On the basis of the relevant and rigorous assessment described above, the Board believes that BGHL will remain viable as a closed-ended investment company for at least the period ending 30 April 2025, whilst also remaining conscious that a continuation vote will be put to shareholders in 2023 following the AGM if the average discount then prevailing is greater than 15%.
+On the basis of the relevant and rigorous assessment described above, the Board believes that BGHL will remain viable as a closed-ended investment company for at least the period ending 30 April 2026, whilst also remaining conscious of the significant degree of uncertainty that the Continuation Vote brings to bear on the Company's future.